wakatara/harsh/README.md

     Happy tracking!
 I genuinely hope this helps you get better.
 ```

+On OSX and Linux based systems, the `habits` and `log` files will be under `~/.config/harsh/`.
+On Windows, you can find the files under

 Open the `habits` file in your text editor of choice (nano, vim, VS Code, Sublime, or emacs).

 You'll see an example file like this:
 ```
-    # The numbers specifies how often you want to do a habit:
+    # The numbers specifies how frequently you want to do a habit:
     # 1 means daily, 7 means weekly, 0 means you're just tracking the habit.
+    # 0 frequency tracking habits will not flag warnings or count towards scoring.
-    # Some examples:
+    # Examples:

-    Meditated :1
+    Gym: 3
-    Cleaned : 7
+    Cleaned: 7
     Used harsh: 1
-    Ate in restaurant: 0
+    Called Mom: 7
 ```

 The trick is figuring out what habits you want to track building or breaking.
 Too many, you'll fail.
 Too few, and the app loses its edge.
-Too short-term, you feel good but fail long-term.
+Too short-term, you feel good but fail on longer-term objectives.

 If you're getting started, try 5-8 and mix short term and long term and see how you go.
 Tracking your habits is *strangely* also a habit you need to build.
 There're no right answers, but if this is new, [focus on foundational keystone habits](https://daryl.wakatara.com/resolution-keystone-habits-and-foundational-hacks/) that will feed future ones.